homunkulo/homunkulo.github.io/index.md

 We use Python for the Machine Learning aspects and Go for the automated generation of code.
 Ideally, Homunkulo will be flexible enough to serve any target language.

-Feel free to contact us with questions or requests via <a href="https://github.com/orgs/homunkulo/people" title="Homunkulo GitHub" target="_blank">github.com/orgs/homunkulo/people</a>
+<a href="https://github.com/orgs/homunkulo/people" title="Homunkulo GitHub" target="_blank">Feel free to contact us with ideas, questions or requests!</a>